1989 NBA Finals

 During the season, the Lakers had won their division, with Magic Johnson collecting his second MVP award.
 The team swept the first three playoff series (Pacific Division foes: Portland, Seattle, and Phoenix), resulting in a rematch with the Detroit Pistons in the Finals.

 The Pistons had dominated the Eastern Conference, winning 63 games during the regular season.
 After sweeping the Boston Celtics and Milwaukee Bucks, the Pistons beat the Chicago Bulls in six games, earning a second straight trip to the NBA Finals.
 In the season before, the Lakers had beaten them in a tough, seven-game series.

 The Pistons won the series in a four-game sweep of the injury-riddled Lakers, marking the first time a team (Lakers) had swept the first three rounds of the playoffs, only to be swept in the finals.
 As of today, the Pistons are the most recent Eastern Conference team to sweep an NBA Finals.
 The Pistons teams clinched all four series on the road, which were later followed by the 1999 San Antonio Spurs and the 2016 Cleveland Cavaliers.

 For their rough physical play, and sometimes arrogant demeanor, Pistons' center Bill Laimbeer nicknamed the team 'The Bad Boys'.
-The name became an unofficial 'slogan' for the Pistons throughout the next season as well.
+The name became an unofficial slogan for the Pistons throughout the next season as well.

 Following the series, Kareem Abdul-Jabbar announced his retirement at 42, after 20 years with the NBA.

 Pistons' guard Joe Dumars was named MVP for the series.

-Prior to the 2014 NBA Finals, the Pistons were the last Finals champion to have been runner-up to the same opponent the previous season as they did in the 1988 Finals.